-We love teaching everyone, we specialize in teaching beginners and first timers!
-From beginners to advanced, our well qualified instructors will help you achieve your dancing goals!
+We love teaching everyone and we specialize in teaching beginners and first timers!
+From beginners to advanced, our certified instructors will help you achieve your dancing goals!
 If you can walk, you can dance!

 Benefits of Dance